jpdias/iot-mesh-experiments/README.md

 ### Context
 This project is being developed under the supervision of a summer internship @Software Engineering Laboratory @FEUP.

-The goal of this project is to connect 3 or 4 ESP8266 relying on communication through end-to-end MQQT queues.
+The goal of this project is to connect 3 or 4 ESP8266 relying on communication through end-to-end MQTT queues.

 These ESP8266 are to collect different types of data through their sensores and to act, (through their relayed actuactors), upon that same data